Floodplain Grazing Marsh Sites are found in the floodplain areas of the rivers Dearne and Dove and some of their tributaries.

 38 Old Moor & Wath Ings

-The Barnsley criteria for selection of a local wildlife site due to its floodplain grazing marsh are that it should be ≥0.5ha in size and have 18 or more species from a list of 90 grassland indicator plants including grasses and sedges.
+The LWS vegetation criteria for floodplain grazing marsh habitat are that it should be ≥0.5ha in size and have 18 or more species from a list of 90 grassland indicator plants, including grasses and sedges.

 Local Nature Reserves